Oliver-Tommy/hackathon-1/README.md

 <a href=https://stackoverflow.com/>stackoverflow.com</a> was used to find answers to various questions.

+<a href=https://ui.dev/amiresponsive?url=https://oliver-tommy.github.io/hackathon-1/main.html>Am I responsive?</a> was used to create the screenshot of our game on various devices.

 ## Future Improvements
 Briefly discuss potential future improvements or features that could be added to the project.
 **Guidance:** Reflect on potential enhancements that could be made to the project after Phase 4: Final Testing, Debugging & Deployment.
 These could be Could user story features you didn’t have time to implement or improvements based on testing feedback.